24th meridian east

 The meridian 24° east of Greenwich is a line of longitude that extends from the North Pole across the Arctic Ocean, the Atlantic Ocean, Europe, Africa, the Indian Ocean, the Southern Ocean, and Antarctica to the South Pole.

 The 24th meridian east forms a great circle with the 156th meridian west.

 Part of the border between Libya and Sudan is defined by the meridian, as is a large section of the border between Chad and Sudan.

-The only capital located on 24th meridian east is Riga.
+The only capital located on the 24th meridian east is Riga.

 From Pole to Pole

 Starting at the North Pole and heading south to the South Pole, the 24th meridian east passes through: